-General long-term debt of the District consists of bonds payable.
+General long-term debt of the District consists of bonds payable and a capital lease.
 Debt service requirements for bonds are payable solely from the fund balance and the future revenues of the debt service fund.

-The following is a summary of the long-term debt transactions of the District for the year ended June 30, 2018:
+The following is a summary of the long-term debt transactions of the District for the year ended June 30, 2019: